mammasmias/IterativeRotationsAssignments/README.md

 # Compile and run
 To run IRA/SOFI on any platform, you first need to compile it.
 See the [online documentation](https://mammasmias.github.io/IterativeRotationsAssignments/compilation.html).

+For the impatient:

+   python -m pip install .

 # Terms and conditions
 The software in this repository is subject to the license(s) provided in the `LICENSE.txt` file.